-There’s no official retirement age in Australia, but normally you must be at least 55 years old* to start accessing your super with full access at 60, and the age pension at 65, which will gradually increase to 67 in 2023, depending on when you were born.
+There’s no official retirement age in Australia, but generally you need to be between age 55 and 60 to start accessing your super with full access at 65.
+The Age Pension is also available from age 65 and this will gradually increase to age 67 in 2023, depending on when you were born.

-Check out MoneySmart’s super and pension age calculator to see when you can access your super savings and age pension.
+Check out MoneySmart’s Super and pension age calculator to see when you can access your super savings and the Age Pension.

 What else might you be entitled to?

-- Low Income Health Care Card—If you earn less than $527 (single) or $912 (couple) a week, you may be eligible for a range of concessions including:
+- Low Income Health Care Card - If your gross income is less than $543 (as a single) or $939 (for a couple) each week, you may be eligible for a range of concessions including:

 - bulk billing for doctor’s appointments